hbahadirsahin/nlp-experiments-in-pytorch/README.md

 - I don't know why, torchtext does not split a dataset into 3 subsets (train/val/test) even if there is a function for it.
 I changed it to fix that issue.
 Hopefully, one day torchtext will fix it offically =)
 - To be able to work with Turkish Fasttext embeddings, I added its respective alias.
-- To bea able to apply Fasttext's CharNGram to OOV words to generate OOV embeddings, I made a minor change to Vector object.
+- To be able to apply Fasttext's CharNGram to OOV words to generate OOV embeddings, a minor change has been made to Vector object.

 ### Run Arguments